 - Deductive Inference

-Inductive statistical Inference
+Inductive Statistical Inference

 Inductive inference refers to draw a conclusion about a small part of the phenomenon and generalized it for the whole phenomenon.
 The research worker performs an experiment and obtain some data on the basis of the data.
 Certain conclusions are drawn and it is generalized for whole population.
 For example